UPDATED: Father Methodius Recalls Civil Rights Past And Meeting Dr. King

 An excerpt from a Southern Christian Leadership Conference newsletter dated March 1963 that refers to the MoHS as “Trappist Monks at Conyers, Georgia.”

-So when prior Father Tierney, who’d been communicating with SNCC, told Methodius that he’d already been conscripted to construct 30 brand-new windows for the 3 destroyed African American churches, Methodius didn’t delay.
+So, more than a dozen years after taking his monastic vows, when prior Father Tierney told Methodius that he’d already been conscripted to construct 30 brand-new windows for the 3 destroyed African American churches, Methodius didn’t delay.
 Then-Abbot Augustine Moore permitted Methodius to travel to Atlanta to work with architects to determine the size of the windows.
 Splitting the duties with a coworker named Anselm Atkins, Methodius quickly built his stained glass pieces utilizing the same techniques and glass he used for the monastery refectory: simple rectangles that allowed for easy construction and painting of civil rights leaders and scripture figures: Jesus and the prophets.
 In short time, Methodius and Atkins finished all the windows.

 In early 1963, Methodius, Moore and the Atlanta architects attended the dedication ceremonies for the new churches where Dr. King spoke.
 “I got to meet him,” said Methodius about his run-in with the Civil Rights icon.
 “I shook his hand and thanked him for being there.”